Wildlife of Egypt: Geography

 Egypt is bordered by the Mediterranean Sea to the north, Libya to the west and Sudan to the south.
-To the east lies the Red Sea, and the Sinai Peninsula, the Asian part of the country, which is bordered by the Gaza Strip and Palestine.
+To the east lies the Red Sea, and the Sinai Peninsula, the Asian part of the country, which is bordered by the Gaza Strip and Israel.
 Egypt is a transcontinental nation, providing a land bridge between Africa and Asia.
 This is traversed by the Suez Canal which connects the Mediterranean Sea with the Indian Ocean by way of the Red Sea.
 This results in the flora and fauna having influences from both Africa and Asia, and the marine life from both the Atlantic / Mediterranean Sea and the Red Sea / Indian Ocean.

 The River Nile enters Egypt as it flows through Lake Nasser, formed by the building of the Aswan Dam.
 In its lower reaches, the river is about 0.75 km wide and the alluvial plain about 10 km wide.
 The annual flooding of the Nile no longer occurs and the fertility of the Nile Valley is now maintained by irrigation rather than the deposition of silt.
 Much of the Nile is bordered by flat land but in some places there are low cliffs.
 Where the river flows into the Mediterranean, there is an extensive fan-shaped delta area with channels, lakes and salt marshes.

 To the west of the Nile lies the Western Desert, occupying about two-thirds of the area of the country.
 It consists largely of high stony and sandy plains with rocky plateaux in places.
 In the extreme southwest of the country on the border with Libya and Sudan, is Jebel Uweinat, a mountainous region and in the northwest lies the Qattara Depression, a large area of land some 133 m below sea level.
 Another depression, the Faiyum Oasis lies south west of Cairo and is connected to the Nile by a channel.
 To the east of the Nile lies the much smaller Eastern Desert, a high mountain ridge running parallel with the Red Sea, seamed with wadis on either flank.
 At the border with Sudan this rises to the rocky massif of Gebel Elba.
 The Sinai Peninsula is a mountainous area, deeply cleft by canyon-like wadis that flow towards the Gulf of Aqaba, the Gulf of Suez and the Mediterranean Sea.

 In general, Egypt is a very dry country.
 The Western Desert receives only occasional rainfall, the winters being mild and the summers very hot.
 The Eastern Desert receives some precipitation in the south in the form of orographic rainfall from winds that have crossed the Red Sea; this may cause torrential flows in the wadis.
 The winters here are mild and the summers hot, and Gebel Elba is cooler and wetter than other parts.
 The northern areas of the country, particularly close to the coast, receive some precipitation from Mediterranean weather systems.